 This also varies across industries, and you should consistently develop strategies that improve your abandoned cart recovery rate.
 Know the difference between remarketing and retargeting to make the most of your email recovery efforts.
 You can even break abandoned cart recovery statistics down by the performance of a series of emails, and how each email in the series does.
 Understand the impact of your subject lines, A/B test them, and effectively offer coupons on subsequent recovery emails in the series.

 Ensure that the transition from shopping cart to checkout is seamless and without technical errors.
-Rely on Bolt’s optimized checkout to give your customers an ideal checkout experience that is twice as fast as the competition.
+Rely on Bolt’s fast checkout to give your customers an ideal checkout experience that is twice as fast as the competition.
 Get insights on your checkout analytics that let you improve the process for customers and help you close sales.

 With a top-tier fraud management system, you ensure customers advancing to the checkout will have a secure process that keeps their payment safe.
 The checkout identifies variables to detect and prevent fraud while giving users an optimized checkout experience that makes it fast, easy, and convenient for them – and you as an ecommerce retailer.